azthec/playground/README.md

 # playground

-A "playground" for learning and experimenting languages and projects
+A repository for personal projects.
+From fully fledged cloud continuous deployed projects to experimental stacks and competitive programming-style exercises.